odajay/replying-to-racism/README.md

 Repository of brilliant takes explaining and deconstructing insensitive and discriminative racist or ethnics arguments.

 <sub>Note: Unfortunately, a good amount of racist or culturally insensitive will not care about your arguments.
-They live in a sandbox impermeable to truth and empathy.
+Some people live in a sandbox impermeable to arguments and empathy.
 The goal of this list is not to change their mind.
-It is to not leave their argument roaming without a constructive and illustrated reply.
+It is to not leave their arguments roaming around uncontested.
 It is also to force critical thinking from the observers to the discussion you are taking part in.</sub>

 ## Contents